Hercules Capital Inc (HTGC) Shares Up Despite Recent Market Volatility - News Heater

 Is It Worth Investing in Hercules Capital Inc (NYSE: HTGC) Right Now?

-The price-to-earnings ratio for Hercules Capital Inc (NYSE: HTGC) is above average at 8.01x.
-The 36-month beta value for HTGC is also noteworthy at 1.35.
-There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for Hercules Capital Inc (NYSE: HTGC) is 8.14x, which is above its average ratio.
+Moreover, the 36-month beta value for HTGC is 1.35.

 Top 5 Artificial Intelligence Stocks to Buy for 2024